-Data Scientists can perform a myriad of job functions including the creation of various machine learning tools or processes within the business.
-They sometimes work with third party sources to verify businesses’ data and then create automated detection systems in order to stay on top of data tracking efforts.
+Data scientists can perform a myriad of job functions including the creation of various machine learning tools or processes within the business.
+They sometimes work with third-party sources to verify business data and create automated detection systems in order to stay on top of data-tracking efforts.

-- Verify the integrity of data used for analysis.
+- Verifying the integrity of data used for analysis

-Data Scientists are essential in gathering data about an organization or industry.
-In order to obtain useful information and utilize it effectively, a skilled Data Scientist will:
+Data scientists are essential for gathering data about an organization or industry.
+In order to obtain useful information and utilize it effectively, a skilled data scientist will:

-- Possess organizational skills to stay on top competing priorities.
+- Possess organizational skills to stay on top of competing priorities

-Most positions as a Data Scientist require applicants to possess a Master’s Degree in mathematics, computer science, or a related field.
-However, it is not uncommon for Data Scientists to possess Doctorates.
+Most positions as a data scientist require applicants to possess a master’s degree in mathematics, computer science, or a related field.
+However, it is not uncommon for data scientists to possess doctorate degrees.